kubernetes/enhancements/keps/sig-api-machinery/2144-clientgo-apply/README.md

 client in client-go.

 Express all apply configurations in Go that can be expressed in YAML.
-Specifically, an apply request must include only field that are set by applier and exclude those not set by applier.
+Specifically, an apply request must include only fields that are set by the applier and exclude those not set by the applier.

 Validate this enhancement meets the needs of developers: